diggudg/polestar-journey-log-explorer/docs/USER_GUIDE.md

 ## About

 **Polestar Journey Log Explorer**
-Built by Kinn Coelho Juliao
+Built by Digvijay Singh <diggudg@gmail.com>.
+Original work by Kinn Coelho Juliao <kinncj@gmail.com>.

 A tool for Polestar owners and EV enthusiasts to better understand their electric vehicle usage and efficiency.